 Control in Landscape Beds

 Chemical Control: Glyphosate can be used for spot treatments around ornamental plants.
 Glyphosate is a non-selective herbicide that should be used with caution.
-Do not allow glyphosate spray mist to contact ornamental foliage or bark, or severe injury will occur.
+Do not allow glyphosate spray mist to contact ornamental foliage or bark, as severe injury may occur.
 A cardboard shield may be used to prevent glyphosate spray from drifting to nearby ornamentals.
 Flower pots may be inverted and placed over small plants for protection from sprays.
-Glyphosate is more effective when weeds are actively growing and should not be applied under drought conditions.
+Glyphosate is more effective when weeds are actively growing and should not be applied during drought conditions.
 For examples of products containing glyphosate in homeowner sizes, please see the list under “Chemical Control in Lawns.”
 As with all pesticides, read, understand, and follow all label instructions and precautions.